dstoll-revmo/revmo-getting-started/04-agent-settings.md

 #### Processing Phrases

 What the agent says when it's processing something the caller has said.
 It will choose one at random from the list.
-These phrases effectively work as a "buffer" to fill the silence while the AI is processing the spoken text.
+These phrases effectively work as a "buffer", filling the silence while the AI is processing the spoken text.

-Each line item can be prepended with an `S:` or `Q:` to signify if that particular processing phrase should follow a statement (S) or a question (Q)
+Each line item can be prepended with an "`S:`" or "`Q:`" to signify if that particular processing phrase should follow a statement (S) or a question (Q)

 #### Next Action Phrase